morelucks/zeanHooks/README.md

 # zeanHooks
-EquiHooks is a set of smart contract hooks designed to tackle Maximal Extractable Value (MEV), preventing various forms of exploitative transaction behaviors like front-running, back-running, sandwich attacks, Just-In-Time (JIT) trading, and more.
+zeanHooks is a set of smart contract hooks designed to tackle Maximal Extractable Value (MEV), preventing various forms of exploitative transaction behaviors like front-running, back-running, sandwich attacks, Just-In-Time (JIT) trading, and more.
 By integrating these hooks into decentralized applications (dApps), users can experience a fairer, more secure transaction environment without the risk of malicious actors manipulating transaction order for profit.

 # Core Features:
 ### Front-Running Protection: